lukso-network/LIPs/LSPs/LSP-20-CallVerification.md

 ## Abstract

-The Call Verification standard introduces a way for a smart contracts to delegate the conditions or requirements needed to call a specific function to another smart contract.
+The Call Verification standard introduces a way for a smart contract to delegate the conditions or requirements needed to call a specific function to another smart contract.

 This approach offers increased flexibility, where the call requirements can be checked before or/and after the execution of the function being called on another contract.